 Make sure to stop by Plaza Bolivar, which is the main square in Cartagena.
 This is a great place to people watch and soak up the atmosphere of the city.

 Heading into the evening, take a sunset cruise around the city.
 This is a great way to see Cartagena from the water and it is the best way to see the sun going down.
-This particular cruise has an open bar making it all the more fun for you.
+I chose this particular cruise, as it has an open bar, making it all the more fun.
+You can check availability and book the cruise using the widget below:

 After the cruise, have dinner at one of the many restaurants in the old city.
 I recommend La Vitrola, a lively restaurant with some Cuban flair.
 They have an excellent mojito and the food is delicious.